MHLinh/green-team/README.md

     ],
     "stayAverage": [
         [
-            "Average stay of bookings made in given date range", "Average stay of bookings started in given date range" ],
+            "Average stay of bookings made in time period", "Average stay of bookings started in time period" ],
         [
             7.43,